- CLIENT SERVICES

 Every aspiring instructional designer needs a killer resume to land their first instructional design job.
 In this Accelerated Instructional Design Training episode, I’ve got all the best resume tips, cover letter advice, and LinkedIn networking gems that career changers need.

-These resume tips come from resume and cover letter expert and coach for The Instructional Design and Tech Accelerator certificate program, Marissa.
+These resume tips come from resume and cover letter expert and coach for The Instructional Design and Tech Accelerator system and certificate program, Marissa.
 She works with job-seekers across all industries and levels.
 So, even if you’re an experienced instructional designer, you bet you can benefit from this advice!

 Resume Tips for your Instructional Design Transition